joannakl/cs102/projects/project2_CardCipher.markdown

-#### How to decrypt using keystream values
+#### How to decrypt using key values

 To encrypt a message we need the encrypted message and an initial deck configuration that was used to encrypt it.
 We use the deck to generate
-a sequence of keystream values equal in length to the number of characters in the message.
+a sequence of key values equal in length to the number of characters in the message.

-Decryption steps shift each letter up (or left) by the number of positions specified by the keystream value.
+Decryption steps shift each letter up (or left) by the number of positions specified by the key value.
 Let's use the message that we encrypted in the previous section "PWQL" and the same deck from the previous section.
-The four keystream values are exactly the same 12, 22, 23 and 11.
+The four key values are exactly the same 12, 22, 23 and 11.

 `P` is shifted by 12 positions, so it becomes `D`: